Olof Hanner: Education and career

-Hanner earned his Ph.D. from Stockholm University in 1952.
+Hanner earned his Ph.D. under the supervision of Fritz Carlson from Stockholm University in 1952.
 He was a professor at the University of Gothenburg from 1963 to 1989.

 Contributions

 In a 1956 paper, Hanner introduced the Hanner polytopes and the Hanner spaces having these polytopes as their metric balls.
 Hanner was interested in a Helly property of these shapes, later used to characterize them by Hansen & Lima (1981): unlike other convex polytopes, it is not possible to find three translated copies of a Hanner polytope that intersect pairwise but do not have a point of common intersection.
 Subsequently, the Hanner polytopes formed a class of important examples for the Mahler conjecture and for Kalai's 3^{d} conjecture.
 In another paper from the same year, Hanner proved a set of inequalities related to the uniform convexity of L^{p} spaces, now known as Hanner's inequalities.